liuyuf78fk/dnssec-check/README.md

 # dnssec-check

-This is a lightweight tool for testing DNSSEC support on OpenWrt systems.
+This is a lightweight tool for testing DNSSEC support on Linux systems.
 It uses `dig` to query two reference domains and evaluates the DNS resolver's DNSSEC validation capabilities.

 ## Features